nandita2291/100-Days-of-ML-Code/README.md

 Here we used Multiple Linear Regression to predict the profits of a startup.
 You can download the dataset used from : https://raw.githubusercontent.com/mk-gurucharan/Regression/master/Startups_Data.csv

-*Day 3 - Predicitng Iris flower species using Logistic Regression*
+*Day 3 - Predicting Iris flower species using Logistic Regression*

 Here we used Logistic Regression to predict the species of iris flowers from the iris database.
 You can download the dataset used from : https://www.kaggle.com/uciml/iris